Integrating an E-Commerce Site with Inventory Management System

 - Should the e-commerce store know if existing inventory is already allocated to other orders that haven’t been shipped yet?

-- If some of the items have been returned by the client – which system should the return be entered into?
+- If the client has returned some of the items, which system should the return be entered into?

 - Which system should credit memos be managed in?